Academic Requirements and Regulations

 - Full or Conditional admission to a graduate degree-granting program at Marshall University.

-- First-time graduate students must have a minimum undergraduate GPA of 2.75 on a 4.0 scale for all previously completed undergraduate coursework; returning GA’s must have a minimum graduate GPA of 3.0.
+- First-time graduate students must have a minimum undergraduate GPA of 2.75 on a 4.0 scale for all previously completed undergraduate coursework; returning graduate assistants must have a minimum graduate GPA of 3.0.

-- During Fall or Spring semester must be enrolled for at least 9 hours of graduate coursework for a full-time assistantship or at least 3 hours of graduate coursework for a half-time assistantship; during summer terms must be enrolled for at least 4-5 hours of graduate coursework for a full-time assistantship or at least 2-3 hours of graduate coursework for a half-time assistantship.
-Note: undergraduate hours are eligible for a tuition benefit when required in a student’s graduate program.
+- During a Fall or Spring term, the student must be enrolled for at least 9 hours of graduate coursework for a full-time assistantship or at least 3 hours of graduate coursework for a half-time assistantship; during summer terms must be enrolled for at least 3 hours of graduate coursework for a full-time assistantship or at least 1 hour of graduate coursework for a half-time assistantship.

 Grade Point Average and Other Requirements for Graduation